runpod/docs/docs/serverless/endpoints/operations.md

   - **Method**: `GET`
   - **Rate Limit**: 10 requests per 10 seconds, 2 concurrent

-To see how to run these Endpoint Operations, see [Invoke a Job](/serverless/endpoints/job-operations).
+To learn how to run these endpoint operations, see [Manage job operations](/serverless/endpoints/job-operations).